zainansarii/matchmaker/README.md

 ## System Requirements

-**⚠️ CRITICAL: This library requires a Linux system with NVIDIA GPU and proper drivers**
+**⚠️ IMPORTANT: This library requires a Linux system with NVIDIA GPU and proper drivers ⚠️**

 ### Hardware Requirements
 - Linux operating system (Ubuntu 20.04+, RHEL 8+, or equivalent with glibc>=2.28)